-What investment strategy does this financial product follow?
+What investment strategy does this financial product follow ?

-The financial product implements a financial strategy focused on investing in international equities, in particular, it seeks to invest in stocks with strong global leadership positions in their sector.
+The financial product implements a financial strategy based on investment in perpetual or very long maturity bonds.
 It also systematically integrates an extra-financial approach, although this is not a determining factor in investment decisions